In the shoes of North Korea

 Both Russia and China are most likely also not pleased with America’s extensive presence in the area.
 They are set to conduct joint military drills next week.
 It could be advantageous for Russia and China for North Korea to have nuclear capabilities.
-For the two super powers, North Korea is a checks and balance on the peninsula and a thorn in the side of the US.
+For the two superpowers, North Korea is a check and balance on the peninsula and a thorn in the side of the US.

 Recommendations to De-escalate tensions with North Korea

 The United States must lessen its perceived threat to North Korea by stepping back from discussions and reducing its military presence in the area.
 Lowering fear and anxiety increases the level of safety in a crisis situation and makes the possibility of dialogue more likely.
 Russia and China would likely approve of such measures as well and the US could no longer be blamed for raising tensions and escalating fears.